zhangtaoran/automated_filter_wheel/README.md

     sudo chmod a+rw /dev/ttyUSB0
 Then you have two ways to run the code.
 1. Run the jupyter notebook(tinyg.ipynb) directly, or
 2. Import tinyg.py as a library.

-You would write code like this:
+For the second method, you would write code like this:

     import tinyg
     tg = tinyg.tinyg()
     tg.open("/dev/ttyUSB0")
     tg.cycle_44_filters()